Recipe of the Day Categories:

 things along.

-pan and cook over low heat, stirring occasionally, until the excess water
+saucepan and cook over low heat, stirring occasionally, until the

 coloring.